 At Latimer Lane School, the home-school partnership is a highly valued, integral part in meeting the needs of our students.
 Numerous opportunities exist for parents to volunteer and be active members of the school community.
 Classroom teachers rely on parents for a variety of programs within the classroom.
 The PTO, fueled by parent volunteers, works to support the existing programs of the school while also bringing new and exciting ideas and opportunities to the Latimer Lane community.

-I am honored to be the new principal of Latimer Lane School and to be working with such an eager group of students, a dedicated faculty and staff, and a supportive and encouraging group of parents.
-I look forward to engaging the Latimer Lane community in the 2014-2015 school year.
+I am honored to be the principal at Latimer Lane School and to be working with such an eager group of students, a dedicated faculty and staff, and supportive and encouraging families.
+I look forward to continuing to engage the Latimer Lane community in the 2016-17 school year.